Paris & London: Architecture and Urbanism Program

-In this eight-week summer program beginning in London and moving on to Paris, students will study the historical development of architectural styles and aesthetics.
+In this eight-week summer program beginning in Paris and moving on to London, students will study the historical development of architectural styles and aesthetics.
 Courses will draw on the art and architecture of the cities themselves and on their extraordinary museums.
 Through classroom lectures and local excursions in both cities, students will be asked to consider and account for points of similarity and difference in architectural detail and aesthetics.
-Students will spend four weeks in London, completing one course before moving on to the remaining four weeks in Paris to complete the second course.
+Students will spend four weeks in Paris, completing one course before moving on to the remaining four weeks in London to complete the second course.
 This program is ideal for students interested in art history, architecture and urban studies.

 AH 383: Paris Architecture and Urbanism (4 credits)

 This course traces the development of Parisian architecture and urbanism from the Roman period to the present, with a strong emphasis on the 19th and 20th century development of the city.
 It is designed to offer the student a sense of the dynamic exchange between architectural form, urban development, architectural theory and the larger cultural and political history of Paris.
 The course prioritizes first-hand exploration of the city, which requires that students complete readings and arrive prepared to relate readings to the cityscapes we visit.
 The course will be divided between in-class seminars (1/3) and visits (2/3).
 Syllabus

 The Fondation des Etats-Unis is nested in the 14th arrondissement, a neighborhood in the southern part of Paris.
 This student residence hall is extremely accessible by public transportation with a Métro station conveniently located within a two-minute walk across the street from the building.
 The Fondation is part of an international complex known as the Cité Universitaire with each building corresponding to a different country.